 The Graduate Council reviews for approval proposals concerning graduate courses, graduate degrees, curriculum changes, new graduate programs and degrees, and instructionally related policies and procedures.
 Specific responsibilities of the council are outlined in the last section of this document.
 Items involving teacher education are submitted by the College of Education Council to the Graduate Council.
 All other graduate items move from the college/school directly to the Graduate Council.

-The University Studies Council reviews for approval proposed curricular changes, allocations for funding, review and assessment activities, and other programmatic policies and procedures related to the University Studies program.
+The General Education Council reviews for approval proposed curricular changes, allocations for funding, review and assessment activities, and other programmatic policies and procedures related to the General Education program.

 The Academic Council serves as a clearinghouse, an appeals body, and a recommending body to the Provost for all curricular changes.
-Proposals involving undergraduate teacher education flow from the College of Education Council to the Provost; graduate proposals flow from the Graduate Council to the Provost; and University Studies recommendations flow from the University Studies Council to the Provost.
+Proposals involving undergraduate teacher education flow from the College of Education Council to the Provost; graduate proposals flow from the Graduate Council to the Provost; and General Education recommendations flow from the General Education Council to the Provost.
 All other significant curricular changes are submitted by the appropriate college directly to the Provost.

 After the College Council and the dean have endorsed new courses or significant changes in courses, the dean will submit the proposed courses or changes to be posted for a 30 day review.
 If questions arise about the proposals, deans or department chairperson(s) should meet to resolve the issue(s).

 If questions are not resolved after consultation, the Registrar will refer undergraduate course proposals and objections to the Provost for consideration by the University Academic Council.
-Where appropriate, the Registrar will refer proposals and objections to the University Studies Council and to the Graduate Council.
+Where appropriate, the Registrar will refer proposals and objections to the General Education Council and to the Graduate Council.
 These items will be dealt with in a timely fashion by the appropriate review bodies.

 If no objections are raised, the course proposals will be considered to be approved.
 Upon approval, the Registrar will inform the Registrar and affected units.